 Madrid's winter weather can be extremely unpredictable, ranging from bitterly cold to surprisingly mild.
 On the whole, though, you can expect it to be cold in Madrid in January (it's the coldest month of the year in the city).

 Spain's coldest month chills even its warmest region.
-Rogue warm days are certainly possible but don't expect to return home with a tan.
-The average maximum temperature in Malaga in January is 61 F (16 C) and the average minimum temperature is 45 F (7 C).
+Rogue warm days in Malaga are certainly possible but don't expect to return home with a tan.

 What to Pack